- More effective methods of tracking visa's that have, or are about to expire.

 The table below came from an article by Robert Warren called US Undocumented Population Continued to Fall from 2016 to 2017, and Visa Overstays Significantly Exceeded Illegal Crossings for the Seventh Consecutive Year, from the Center for Migration Studies website cmsny.org. shows how in 2016, well over half of the undocumented arrivals into the United States were from visa overstays.
 So, just like we need to reduce the number of illegal border crossings, which the article calls entered without inspection, we also need to reduce the numbers of illegal visa overstays.

 Illegal border crossings is another problem to solve.
 From the table above, this form of illegal immigration is still a sizable issue that we need to attempt to solve.
+Though recent years may have seen a sizable increase in these numbers.
 The first step is to complete the border barrier.
 A barrier would discourage some, though not all immigrants from attempting to cross into the United States illegally.
 Next would be additional processing facilities and funds for providing for those who are in U.S. custody.
 Once they try to claim asylum we have to process the claim and hold the immigrant until processing is completed and we know if the claim is valid or not.
 Next would, of course, be to require that immigrants file for asylum at authorized border crossing facilities, U.S. embassies or U.S. consulates anywhere in the world.
 I would also suggest that we create an online form that could be completed on either a computer or mobile web browser to expedite the process for those with access to those types of technology.
 You can also discourage illegal immigration by changing the legal immigration process.

 - Legal Immigration